 We also examined the economics of this conversion, using estimated national average electricity and natural gas prices for 2025 from EIA (2015) and installed costs for gas and electric water heaters from the most recent DOE analysis (Lekov et al. 2011).
 These costs assume there is already electric and gas service in the home.
 Under these assumptions, we found that the non-condensing gas water heater is less expensive to install (by about $400) and operate (about $140 less per year).
 As a result, the non-condensing gas water heater is about $1700 less expensive to purchase and operate over the life of the water heater (net present value, assuming a 5% real discount rate).
 The condensing gas water heater has the lowest operating costs of all three systems but is the most expensive to install.
 Overall, the condensing gas water heater has lifecycle costs about $275 more than the non-condensing gas water heater but about $1400 less than the heat pump water heater.
 Again, details can be found in Table A5 in the appendix.

 This is a national analysis based on many assumptions -- local and household specifics may be different and all assumptions are subject to substantial uncertainty.
-For example, non all houses can install heat pump water heaters and the economics of both heat pump water heaters and condensing gas water heaters tends to be better for households with above-average hot water use.
+For example, not all houses can install heat pump water heaters and the economics of both heat pump water heaters and condensing gas water heaters tends to be better for households with above-average hot water use.
 Still, this illustrative analysis tends to show that where there is gas service in a home, switching to an electric heat pump water heater is unlikely to make sense given current system costs and projected energy prices.

 Conclusions